roscopeco/jasm/README.md

 JASM is an assembler for JVM bytecode.
 Because how many times have you needed _that_ already today?

-It shares some things with other similar projects, but has a few advantages:

-* It has a nicer syntax than most (YMMV)
-* It's written from the ground up in modern tools
-* It supports all the cool new JVM features that, as a Java programmer, you never got to see
-* It's easily extensible, even I might manage to keep it somewhat up-to-date!

 Let's just get this out of the way, shall we?

 ```java